do-community/demo-app/README.md

 * Click "Create".

 That's about it!
-You're DigitalOcean infrastructure is now being created!
+Your DigitalOcean infrastructure is now being created!

 Once, your Droplet is up, you should be able to SSH to it and monitor the launch progress.
 This can be done with: